 Baptism is the foundation of all other sacraments.
 It is in the waters of baptism that we are given new life in the spirit and all the effects of original sin are washed away.
 That is not to say, of course, that from the moment of our baptism we no longer have to strive to do the will of God in order to attain our eternal life in Heaven.
 In fact, it is in baptism we are handed the promise of eternal life with God in heaven and are given the access to his grace that will sustain us in our life as Christians and members of the body of Christ.

 Presenting a child for Baptism is a serious obligation and requires a faith commitment on the part of the parents and godparents.
 This commitment is exemplified by being a practicing, active Catholic.
 Parents are obligated to attend preparation sessions before a child’s baptism if they have not attended one in the past five years.
-Sessions are held at 1:15 p.m. on second Sundays of January, March, May, July, September and November, in the Parish Activity Center.
-Baptisms are at 1:15 p.m. on the third Sunday of January, February, March, May, June, August, September, October, November and December and on the second Sunday of July.
+Sessions are held at 12:15 p.m. on second Sundays of January, March, May, July, September and November, in the Parish Activity Center.
+Baptisms are at 12:15 p.m. on the third Sunday of every month.

 Reconciliation is more than going to church and confessing sins to a priest.
 It is an ongoing process, a life long journey of recognizing when we have not loved as we should, when we have not followed Jesus’ way expressed in the Gospels.
 Then, it involves the desire to change, experience conversion and live the Gospel by loving others as Jesus did.
 After recognizing that we have sinned and desiring to change, then we go forth and celebrate in Church with a faith community of sinners, that God loves each of us.
 Catholics confess to God our sins through the priest so that we hear the words of forgiveness.
 “I absolve you from your sins, in the name of the Father, and of the Son, and of the Holy Spirit.”
 We receive the grace of God, with fellow believers, giving us strength to love as God loves and sin no more.
 Do we sin again?
 Of course, but each time we go through the process of recognizing our short comings, celebrating God’s love for us despite ourselves and celebrating it with other believers, we come closer to loving as God loves.